-None.

-14: Are project objectives consistent with their needs, interests and capacity?
+None. - 14.
+Are project objectives consistent with their needs, interests and capacity?

-Yes, the EMCRP project objectives are consistent with the respective stakeholders, DRP and host community, needs, interests and capacity in the project areas.
+Yes, the EMCRP project objectives consistent with the respective stakeholders, DRP and host community, needs, interests and capacity in the project areas.

-15: What will be the impact of the project or sub-project on the various stakeholders, especially women and vulnerable groups?
+15. What will be the impact of the project or sub-project on the various stakeholders, especially women and vulnerable groups?

-According to the stakeholders, overall project impacts will be positive.
-And stakeholders are in favor of the projects.
+Stakeholders are in favor of the projects and believe that overall project impacts will be positive.
 The influx is straining existing infrastructure and degrading an already resource-constrained social service delivery system and the environment at DRP camps.
 Access to improved water quality and quantity is a priority.
 In environmental aspects, the settlement of DRP in Cox's Bazar's South Forest Division, including the Teknaf and Ukhiya Ranges, the Teknaf Wildlife Sanctuary, and other Reserved Forest areas has added unprecedented pressure on the area's natural resources.
 Regarding Social Protection, it has been revealed that, at least 80 percent of the DRP are dependent on life-saving external assistance.
 The remaining 20 percent only partially meet their needs through coping strategies, which will quickly deteriorate as coping capacities such as savings are exhausted.
 The high influx of DRP has placed formidable pressures on an already inadequately resourced social service delivery system.